 The six projects encompass the high-speed train route linking Suvarnabhumi, Don Mueang and U-Tapao airports; U-tapao airport; a centre to handle the maintenance, repair and overhaul of planes; the third phase of Map Ta Phut port; the third phase of Laem Chabang port and the development of Digital Park Thailand (EECd).

-These projects will be implemented in line with the Smart City project in Chachoengsao province to attract new investment.
+Thailand EEC Infrastructure Projects in 2020 will be implemented in line with the Smart City project in Chachoengsao province to attract new investment.

 Once the projects are underway, they will benefit the grassroots economy in the three provinces of Chachoengsao, Chonburi and Rayong.